timhabermaas/stackmat.js/README.md

 If you don't want your callbacks to be called anymore, call `timer.stop()`.

-Each callback function gets one argument: The current state of the Stackmat timer — an object of `StackmatState`.
+Each callback function gets one argument: The most recent signal of the Stackmat timer — an object of `Stackmat.Signal`.
 Available methods:

     state.getTimeAsString()       // => "0:32.12"
     state.getTimeInMilliseconds() // => 32120